3rd Week of Advent: WISH

 He will baptize you with the Holy Spirit and fire.”

-John, too, was waiting with expectation.
-He was waiting for this wish of the Messiah to be fulfilled, and he knew that God is good and that God would send the Messiah, the Christ, just like he promised he would.
-God is still in tune to our desires, our wishes.
+John, too, was waiting with desire, hope, expectation.
+He was waiting for this wish of the Messiah to be fulfilled, and he knew that God is good and would send the Messiah, the Christ, just like he promised he would.
+God is still in tune with our desires, and our wishes.

 Again, what is it that you wish for?
 What does your heart desire the most?
 Belonging?
 Patience?
 Love?